Ever listen to a podcast and wonder what goes into making one?

 What this episode looks like in GarageBand.

-Promotion
+Podcast Promotion

 If a podcast plays in a forest, and no one is around to hear it, is it worth making?

-• Earned: Publicity you don’t pay for, including being a guest on other podcasts, having other people (including friends and family) spread the word, or reporters and bloggers writing about you in articles.
+• Earned: publicity you don’t pay for, including being a guest on other podcasts, having other people (including friends and family) spread the word, or reporters and bloggers writing about you in articles.

-• Paid: Advertising, from Google and social media ads to 15-second spots on the radio and Spotify.
+• Paid: advertising, from Google and social media ads to 15-second spots on the radio and Spotify.

-A takeaway here is that you don’t always need a big budget to get your podcast out there.
+A takeaway is that you don’t always need a big budget to get your podcast out there.

 Never Compromise the Brand